Annual Day of Public Witness for Children Killed by Abortion

 What about COVID-19?

-Life Chain organizers were asked to abide by local COVID-19 safety protocols and to review Life Chain Canada's COVID-19 Guidelines.
+Life Chain organizers and participants are asked to abide by local COVID-19 safety protocols.

 Where's a Life Chain near Me?

 There are over 250 locations across Canada, and even more in the United States.

 For a list of the 2021 Canadian Life Chain locations, click here.
 Below is a map of the 2021 locations.

 The 2022 locations will be posted in August of 2022.

 If you don't see a location near you, inquire with your local pro-life group or Life Chain Canada.
 To obtain contact information for the local organizers of each Life Chain, please phone us at 1-800-730-5358, or email [email protected].